schibsted/spid-tech-docs/resources/endpoints/email-email-status-get.md

 :introduction

 Get verification and availability status for an email address.
+Note that the email should be base64 encoded.

+:example-params

+email: am9obkBkb2UuY29t